saghul/evergreen/docs/design.rst

 The public API for this class mimics that of a `threading.Thread` thread, but it's scheduled cooperatively.

-Currently tasks are implemented using the `greenlet` library, however this may change in the future.
+Tasks are implemented using the `fibers <https://github.com/saghul/python-fibers>`_ library.
+In the

 Here are some 'rules' that apply to tasks: